 Mr. Cox’s upcoming projects include Patton Generations, an epic miniseries chronicling the American warrior family from colonial Revolutionaries to the WWII battlefield genius of General George S. Patton; and episodic drama Fortune Sun, an opulent modern-day retelling of an ancient Chinese legend.
 A member of BAFTA New York, Mr. Cox has studied writing at Columbia Journalism School and filmmaking at New York University’s Tisch School of the Arts.
 He holds an MBA from Columbia Business School.

-… is the founder of independent film production companies M.Y.R.A.
-Entertainment, LLC in New York and M.Y.R.A.
-Entertainment Europe Ltd in London.
-Upcoming projects include theatrical feature films Call Me by Your Name, Drawing Home, and Immortal, television series, documentaries, short films, and video art.
+… is the founder of independent film production company M.Y.R.A.
+Entertainment in New York and London.
+Projects include Call Me by Your Name and Drawing Home.
 M.Y.R.A.'s mission is to contribute to the well-being of society, and children in particular, with all projects free of visual and verbal violence.
 Change in the Air was brought to Baillou's attention by co-producer Kim Surowicz and executive producer Allan Neuwirth, and M.Y.R.A. quickly became the film's champion.

 Born in New York City, Allan Neuwirth began his career as an animator and art director before shifting in the 1990s to writing, directing and producing television and feature films.
 He has worked on many TV series, including Space Racers (developer/head writer/producer), Tumble Leaf (staff writer), Octonauts (writer/story editor), Cyberchase (2015 Emmy Award nomination), and Courage the Cowardly Dog (writer/storyboard artist).
 Allan has authored several books about show biz, Makin’ Toons and They’ll Never Put That On The Air, co-created the internationally syndicated comic strip Chelsea Boys, scripted the holiday TV specials Jingle All The Way (2011) and Jingle and Bell’s Christmas Star (2012) for Hallmark, penned the award-winning animated short Polariffic, and produced and directed the musical documentary feature What’s the Name of the Dame?
 (2012).
 Most recently, Allan has been producing live action feature films, including Drawing Home (2016) and The Untitled Ellen Kuras Project (2017).
 He’s currently developing new films and TV series, both animated and live action.